 Leftover Strategy

 Store leftover salmon in an airtight container for up to 2 days.
-Flake it cold into rice bowls or salads, or reheat it gently so the glaze stays glossy and the fish does not dry out.
+Serve it cold over rice or greens, or reheat gently in a low oven so it does not dry out.

 Make It Yours